rkhaimov/storyshots/notes.md

 * Accessibility checking https://github.com/abhinaba-ghosh/axe-playwright
 * AI Engine to turn text commands in playwright API https://github.com/zerostep-ai/zerostep
 * Add recorder and improve pick mode (add clipboard copy)
-* Introduce detached machine background mode
 * expected changes on cross-cut elements make a lot of tests to fail, it is hard and error-prone to verify all screenshots manually
 * Failed shots can be analyzed and grouped with "similar" kinds of change to ease this task
 * Algorithm of comparison is a key
 * Diff might be generated as well to make this change much more obvious
+* Add mechanism for masking certain areas (by selector)
 * Add coverage tool

 ## Low priority